HerodotusDev/hdp-module-template/README.md

 First, configure the environment to run HDP properly.
 Copy the environment variables from the [example file](.env.example) into a `.env` file.
 If you are using the latest environment, the only value you may need to change is marked as `{YOUR-RPC-URL}`.

-Set up the project by compiling the Cairo program and preparing the Python environment:
+Set up the project by compiling the Cairo program and preparing the Python environment from given cairo submodule:

 ```sh
 make setup